CharlesIC/rbenv-homebrew-gems/README.md

   end
 ```

-However, the Ruby executable lives in `<HOMEBREW_PREFIX>/opt/ruby/bin`, which means that the gem executables don't live in the same place as the Ruby binary.
-This causes a problem where rbenv can't find gems for the Homebrew Ruby if you have symlinked it in `<RBENV_ROOT>/versions` by running `ln -s /usr/local/opt/ruby <RBENV_ROOT>/versions/<NAME>`.
+However, the Ruby executable lives in `<HOMEBREW_PREFIX>/opt/ruby/bin` which is not the same place as the gem executables.

-This plugin also adds support for the case where you have the same version of Ruby installed through `rbenv install` and Homebrew, and want to share the Homebrew installation gems with the rbenv installation.

 ## Implementation

 This plugin modifies rbenv to look for gems in the Homebrew gem directories in addition to the default location when creating shims (or rehashing). rbenv will search for binaries in the `<HOMEBREW_PREFIX>/lib/ruby/gems/<API_VERSION>/bin` directory for the current version when executing a command.
 In case of conflicts, binaries from the default rbenv location will be picked.

-_`<RBENV_ROOT>` is by default set to `~/.rbenv`_

 ## Whence